Best Online Master’s Degrees in: Nutrition

 Editor's Picks: Online Schools for Nutrition

-The New York Institute of Technology wins the award for best online master’s degree in nutrition for financial support.
-NYIT’s financial aid staff are dedicated to helping students navigate the sometimes confusing waters of financing their graduate education, and the Student Solutions Center is committed to answering student questions about financial aid, tuition, and fees.
-Graduate students may be eligible for scholarships, graduate assistantships, or state or financial aid, according to the university website.
-NYIT also allows students to sign up for a monthly tuition payment plan, so they can spread out the cost of tuition over time, and provides students the option of purchasing tuition refund insurance.
+Kaplan University wins the award for best online bachelors's degree in nutrition for financial support.
+Kaplan's financial aid staff are dedicated to helping students navigate the sometimes confusing waters of financing their graduate education, and Kaplan is committed to answering student questions about financial aid, tuition, and fees.
+Kaplan also allows students to sign up for a monthly tuition payment plan, so they can spread out the cost of tuition over time, and provides students the option of purchasing tuition refund insurance.

 The award for best online master's degree in nutrition for technology support goes to the University of Massachusetts Amherst, which offers an online Master of Public Health in Nutrition.
 The program's courseware is supported by UMass Online, which provides a 24/7 help line over the phone and also provides support via email, according to the university website.
 Students can also receive support via live UMass Amherst Technical Support Chat, which is available 24/7 throughout the year.